irausch25/CS4641-Project/index.md

 # Methods:

-**Preprocessing**: Based on the work of Chai [1], we have identified the following 3 data preprocessing methods.
+**Preprocessing**: Based on Chai [1], we have identified the following 3 data preprocessing methods:

 - Text Normalization: Ensuring consistency by converting text to a uniform format (e.g., lowercase, removing extraneous characters and whitespace).
 - Tokenization: Breaking down the sentences into individual tokens or words for efficient processing.
 - Negation Handling: Identifying a set of words affected by negation, then appending a prefix, so that we can distinguish between good and not good.
 This is crucial as Chai [1] emphasizes “preserving negation is essential.. removing the negation term will result in an opposite meaning and ambiguity….”

-Using these 3 methods will result in a clean and structured dataset that can be easily analyzed.
+These 3 methods will result in a clean and structured dataset that can be easily analyzed.

 **Models/Algorithms**:

 - Naïve Bayes: Used using Word-to-vec to get features along with Bayesian methods [10] by turning a sentence into a vector.
 - SVM: Tokenize the sentences, normalize the features, and then run them through an SVM [11] to train it.
 Also, we can use the Kernel trick to add non-linearity.
 - LSTM: Used to tokenize and then use Stochastic Gradient Descent(SGD) algorithm to train the LSTM [6].
 Will require more hyperparameter tuning and resources than a traditional RNN.
 - BERT: Take the dataset and split it into two parts: training-section and test-section.
 We fine tune BERT[7] on the training-section and then use the fine-tuned BERT to make predictions on the test-section.

 # (Potential) Results and Discussion:

-We aim to assess the performance of our models based on F1 score, accuracy, and precision with the relative performance ranking of the models being Naive Bayes, SVM, RNN, and BERT across all 3 quantitative measures.
+We will assess the performance of our models based on F1 score, accuracy, and precision with the relative performance ranking of the models being Naive Bayes, SVM, RNN, and BERT across all 3 quantitative measures.

 These models can be expected to achieve the following results: